cloudberrydb/cloudberrydb-site/docs/db-utilities/db-util-gppkg.md

 # gppkg

-Greenplum Package Manager installs, upgrades, migrates, and removes Greenplum Database extensions in `.gppkg` format, such as PL/Java, PL/R, PostGIS, and MADlib, along with their dependencies, across an entire cluster.
+Cloudberry Package Manager installs, upgrades, migrates, and removes Cloudberry Database extensions in `.gppkg` format, such as PL/Java, PL/R, PostGIS, and MADlib, along with their dependencies, across an entire cluster.

 ## Synopsis